 As a tourist from the United States, you need a valid U.S. passport which has a 6 months validity remaining on the date of your arrival.
 You’ll also need a visa exemption document, Vietnamese visa or a written approval letter for a visa upon arrival.

 A visa exemption document or a visa can be obtained from a Vietnamese embassy.
 You can also opt to get it at the consulate before traveling to Vietnam.
-It’s advisable to contact a reliable travel agency when booking Vietnam tours.
+It’s advisable to contact a reliable travel agency when booking a Vietnam private tour.
 An agent will help you obtain a written approval letter.

 Beware of unscrupulous agents who charge extremely hefty fee when you land.
 Failure to arrive without an exemption document, written approval for a visa or the appropriate Vietnamese visa will lead to you being denied entry and deported back to your country of origin.